Skip to the content.

 the second group is sorted by binary_sort, and the next index of pending stores the information of the second group

-we can learn from the above graph that pending act as a stack, every time a group is sorted, the group info will be pushed onto this stack, a function named merge_collapse will be called after the psuh operation
+We can learn from the above graph that pending acts as a stack.
+Every time a group is sorted, the group info will be pushed onto this stack, and a function named merge_collapse will be called after the push operation

 /* cpython/Objects/listobject.c */